 The size adjustment was based on the assumption that the larger the acreage of a property, the lower the overall sale price per acre and vice versa.
-Sales 2 and 3 were larger than the subject and required a positive adjustment.
-Sales 1 was smaller and required a negative adjustment.
+Sale 3 was larger than the subject and required a positive adjustment.
+Sales 1 and 2 were smaller and required negative adjustments.
 These adjustments were based on overall market information.